 Quick link: Boards, Advisory Councils, and Committees information

-In compliance with the Americans With Disabilities Act, reasonable accommodations (including auxiliary communicative aids and services or alternate formats) for individuals with disabilities may be provided upon receipt of a request with five working days’ notice.
+In compliance with the Americans With Disabilities Act, reasonable accommodations (including auxiliary communicative aids and services or alternate formats) for individuals with disabilities or those in need of language interpretation services may be provided upon receipt of a request with five working days’ notice.
 To expedite accommodation requests and coordination, call 385-468-4900.

 TTY user’s: 711.